azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 |[Cognitive Service for Language](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/overview)|https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/overview|

 :triangular_flag_on_post: **Goal:** Leverage Text Analytics API for extracting language, sentiment, key phrases, and entities from text

+Now let's continue with some of the remaining **Cognitive Services for Language**.
+They are deployed using one service called *Language Service*.
+It provides Natural Language Processing (NLP) features for understanding and analyzing text.

 First we deploy the **Language** service in the **Azure Portal**: